adabhi84/aiven-kafka-demo/README.md

 **Requirements:**

 Keystore (client.keystore.p12) and truststore (client.truststore.jks) are properly created.
-For details, see our article on configuring Java SSL to access Kafka.
+For details, see our article on https://help.aiven.io/en/articles/5241419-configuring-java-ssl-to-access-kafka.